Vedant-02/Verilog-HDL-Lab-Experiments/Half Adder/README.md

 # Half Adder
 ## Introduction
 Half adder is a combinational arithmetic circuit that adds two numbers ( a , b ) and produces a sum bit ( s ) and carry bit ( c ) as the output.
+This directory contains implementation of half adder circuit using verilog for 2 inputs a and b.

 ## Truth Table